Seven homeschoool lies I want to tell my younger self remind me of how homeschooling is not always easy.

 Having the courage to chase away secret homeschool fears is not easy to do when you’re a new homeschooler.

 You’re worried about doing everything right; I was no different when I was new to homeschooling.

-Learning that my fear was one of the biggest obstacles to overcoming homeschooling and if I could turn back time, I would share these 7 homeschool lies to my younger self.
+Fear was one of the biggest obstacles to overcoming homeschooling.
+If I could turn back time, I would share these 7 homeschool lies to my younger self.